 bhuvan@rainbow:~$ telnet localhost pop3 Trying 127.0.0.1...
 Connected to localhost.localdomain.
 Escape character is '^]'. +OK Dovecot ready.

 Dovecot SSL Configuration

 You can get the SSL certificate from a Certificate Issuing Authority or you can create self signed SSL certificate.
-The latter is a good option for email, because SMTP clients rarely complain about "self-signed certificates".
 Please refer to Certificates for details about how to create self signed SSL certificate.
-Once you create the certificate, you will have a key file and a certificate file.
-Please copy them to the location pointed in the /etc/dovecot/conf.d/10-ssl.conf configuration file.
+Once you create the certificate, you will have a key file and a certificate file that you want to make known in the config shown above.